 Give your puppy the opportunity to get to a door to show you when she needs to relieve herself.
 Remember to give your puppy the chance to make eye contact with you, even when you create a limited area.
 You want to encourage her to learn to let you know when she wants you to take her out.

 If you do not have a gate or grid, or if you prefer, you can tie your puppy to your waist or leg with a string.
 This will remind you that your puppy is “on your tail.”
 It also makes it quite clear you’re the responsible party.
 You must make sure to always keep an eye on your puppy.
 It will also prevent your puppy from sneaking away to do whatever she feels like, which can be very helpful in potty training.

 Crate Training and Your Pup

 In reality, it’s almost impossible to keep an eye on your puppy at all times, even during the first critical days.
 You need to take a break once in a while and give your pup one, as well.

 Also, you must consider how long to leave your puppy in the crate.
 Never leave your puppy in a crate for longer than two hours.
-If your puppy is a small breed, then leave it in the crate for an even shorter time.
+If your puppy is a small breed, then leave her in the crate for an even shorter time.
 Remember, a small dog has a small bladder.